Poisoning of Sergei and Yulia Skripal

-The poisoning of Sergei and Yulia Skripal, also known as the Salisbury poisoning, was a botched assassination attempt to poison Sergei Skripal, a former Russian military officer and double agent for the British intelligence agencies in the city of Salisbury, England on 4 March 2018.
+The poisoning of Sergei and Yulia Skripal, also known as the Salisbury poisonings, was a failed assassination attempt to poison Sergei Skripal, a former Russian military officer and double agent for the British intelligence agencies in the city of Salisbury, England, on 4 March 2018.
 Sergei and his daughter, Yulia Skripal, were poisoned by means of a Novichok nerve agent.
-Both spent several weeks in hospital in a critical condition, before being discharged.
-A police officer, Nick Bailey, was also taken into intensive care after attending the incident, and was later discharged.
+Both spent several weeks in hospital in a critical condition before being discharged.
+A police officer, Nick Bailey, was also taken into intensive care after attending the incident and was later discharged.
 (Note: Stephen Davies of Salisbury NHS Foundation Trust wrote an open letter to The Times, published on 16 March 2018, clarifying that contrary to reports, no members of the public were affected: "Sir, Further to your report ("Poison exposure leaves almost 40 needing treatment", 14 March), may I clarify that no patients have experienced symptoms of nerve agent poisoning in Salisbury and there have only ever been three patients with significant poisoning.
 Several people have attended the emergency department concerned that they may have been exposed.
 None has had symptoms of poisoning and none has needed treatment.
 Any blood tests performed have shown no abnormality.
 No member of the public has been contaminated by the agent involved.")

 The British government accused Russia of attempted murder and announced a series of punitive measures against Russia, including the expulsion of diplomats.
 The UK's official assessment of the incident was supported by 28 other countries which responded similarly.
 Altogether, an unprecedented 153 Russian diplomats were expelled by the end of March 2018.
 Russia denied the accusations, expelled foreign diplomats in retaliation for the expulsion of its own diplomats, and accused Britain of the poisoning.